What is Fleet Leasing? Meaning, Benefits, and More

 Understanding the Basics

-Fleet leasing involves leasing a group of vehicles for business purposes.
-It’s a popular choice because it reduces the financial load of purchasing vehicles outright.
+Fleet leasing involves leasing a group of vehicles for business purposes, avoiding the financial load of purchasing vehicles outright.
 Leasing offers flexibility and access to a wide range of vehicle types.

 Leasing agreements can be tailored to fit specific business needs.
 They often include options for mileage estimates, maintenance programs, and fuel card solutions.
 This customization enhances the overall value of the fleet leasing experience.